marconn01/VotingSystem/README.md

-#Voting System
+## Voting System

 ## *What We Do*
 This project is a blockchain-based voting system designed to ensure secure, transparent, and immutable election processes.
-It utilizes a central ledger (blockchain) integrated with a database management system (DBMS).
-The system is built using Django for the backend, React for the frontend, and SQLite3 as the database
+It utilizes a central ledger (blockchain)(votes are hashed) integrated with a database management system (DBMS).
+The system is built using Django for the backend, HTML, CSS for the frontend, and SQLite3 as the database

 ## Features